 When the State wants an indictment, they present the bare minimum amount of evidence to the grand jurors, so that their decision seems clear.
 When the State would prefer to not proceed, they often load up the hearing with so many witnesses, some of whom would be presenting evidence for the accused, so that the grand jury disregards their function, and finds no probable cause based upon the totality of evidence they were given.
 Again, if a grand jury finds no probable cause, there is nothing that prevents a prosecutor from trying again.
 When the State does not further pursue a defendant under these circumstances, one can draw their own conclusions as to the State’s motivations.

 Contact Mitchell S. Sexner & Associates LLC for Help

 If you are charged with a felony, a criminal defense attorney can help you navigate this difficult time.
 Whether your case involves a preliminary hearing or Grand Jury, the key to success is an experienced criminal defense attorney standing next to you.
-The criminal defense attorneys at Mitchell S. Sexner & Associates LLC understand that you may be nervous or have questions, so we are here to assist you as best we can.
-We can be reached 24 hours a day, 7 days a week, with convenient office locations not only in Arlington Heights and Chicago, but elsewhere in Illinois as well.
-Contact us at (800) 996-4824 for a free initial consultation.
+The Chicago criminal defense attorneys at Mitchell S. Sexner & Associates LLC understand that you may be nervous or have questions, so we are here to assist you as best we can.
+We can be reached 24 hours a day, 7 days a week, with convenient office locations not only in Arlington Heights and Chicago, but with availability elsewhere in Illinois as well.
+Contact us at (312) 644-0444 for a free initial consultation.